elfi-dev/notebooks/README.md

 ## About running these notebooks

-These notebooks have been run with Python 3.5.3 in folder `notebooks` placed to the root of a cloned ELFI repository.
+These notebooks have been run with Python 3.5.3 using ELFI version 0.5.0.